Subhalo effective density slope measurements from HST strong lensing data with neural likelihood-ratio estimation: Results

 We subsequently combine these individual likelihood ratios using Eq.~\ref{eq:combine_r} in order to obtain tighter constraints.
 In Fig.~\ref{fig:combine_hst}, we show the combined likelihood-ratio test statistic profile for all of the 13 images.
 From this profile, we get a measurement of the subhalo density slope of $\gamma_{\mathrm{MLE}} = 2.51 ^{-0.04}_{+0.05}$, with the quoted uncertainties indicating the 68\% credible interval shown in dotted lines.

 In the same figure, we also show the 68\% confidence intervals for the combined likelihood-ratio test statistic profiles of 13 images containing NFW subhalos or tNFW subhalos.
 These correspond to data points shown in Fig.~\ref{fig:combine_nfw} for a concentration multiplicative factor of 1.
 Comparing the slope prediction of the HST images with that of the simulated images with NFW subhalos, we see that the measured density slope of the HST data is significantly steeper than the expected slope under the assumption that CDM subhalos follow an NFW profile.
 The predicted slope of the images containing tNFW subhalos is also less than the HST measurement, but their difference is less statistically significant than that with the NFW prediction.
 While surprising, this is in agreement with previous works that also measured a higher than expected concentration~\citep{minor2021unexpected, sengul2022probing}.
 In particular, our 13 HST images include the SDSSJ0946+1006 system analyzed by~\cite{minor2021unexpected}, which measured a much higher concentration than the CDM prediction.
 The individual likelihood-ratio test statistic profile for the same system in our analysis is shown in Fig.~\ref{fig:hst_indiv}, and it is in broad agreement with the result in their work.
 It is also worth noting that our method provides a stronger constraint due to the neural network's ability to efficiently combine multiple observations.
+It would also be useful to compare our results with those obtained by \cite{sengul2022probing} of the JVAS B1938+666 lens system, but to our knowledge, there is no suitable HST observation of this lens system that matches our training set configuration.
+Thus, we leave this for future work when more observations become available.

 One possible explanation of the difference between our result and the CDM predictions lies in the assumptions made in our subhalo modeling.
 Several assumptions about subhalo density profiles went into modeling the lens system in the image; in particular, the density profile parametrization and the choice of mass-concentration relation affect the predicted slope measurements of subhalos under the CDM model.
 Modeling these properties for subhalos is an onging area of research~\citep{green2021}, and an improved understanding of subhalo profiles may change the predicted CDM density slopes.
 Another possible reconciliation is accounting for the selection effects.
 Subhalos with steeper density slopes are more concentrated and, therefore, are easier to detect in observations.
 Within our current resolution constraint and noise level, the less concentrated smaller subhalos are not detectable, hence biasing our statistics.
 This effect of the selection function on slope measurements is important, and we leave a careful study of it for future work, when more observations become available from ongoing and upcoming surveys.